React useDebounceValue Hook

 - TypeScript generics supporting any value type with complete type inference and safety

-- Auto-save functionality - Batch save operations with configurable delays and JavaScript optimization
+- Auto-save functionality - Batch save operations with configurable delays in React components

-- Slider and range inputs - Smooth performance for continuous value changes with shadcn/ui components
+- Slider and range inputs - Smooth performance for continuous value changes in Next.js applications

 API Reference